qwtel/capnweb/protocol.md

 `propertyPath` is optional.
 If specified, it is an array of property names (strings or numbers) leading to a specific property of the import's target.
 The expression evaluates to that property (unless `callArguments` is also specified).

 `callArguments` is also optional.
-If specified, then the given property should be called as a function. `callArguments` is an expression that evaluates to an array; these are the arguments to the call.
+If specified, then the given property should be called as a function. `callArguments` is an array of expressions; these expressions are evaluated to produce the arguments to the call.

 `["remap", importId, propertyPath, captures, instructions]`